 To do this, select "Keywords" or "Excluded keywords" in the text box dropdown and type in your keyword list.
 You can then click "Add criteria" and you will see them turn green or red in your setup, signalling that you've added them successfully.
 In our bulk add feature you will not see volume estimates for each keyword.

 - We offer keyword targeting in all languages available on Twitter.

-- Emojis and punctuation marks are not supported.
+- Punctuation marks are not supported.